Spring 2026 Art History

 Russian Visual and Material Culture

 3 hours.
 Same as RUSS 248.
 Taught in English.
 Prerequisite(s): Completion of ENGL 160; or any 100-level RUSS or AH course.
-Creative Arts course.
+UIC GE Creative Arts course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method